-The vent hose filter should be replaced every 2000 hours.
+The DEF vent hose filter should be replaced every 2000 hours.
+Refer to 8.3 M155E4 Filter Part Numbers, page 445 for replacement filter.

 To avoid bodily injury or death from unexpected startup of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.